-At Unit 18 at the north end of Green Cove Drive, near the location of Abalone Bay Vacation Home is another harbor seal observation point.
+Unit 18 at the north end of Green Cove Drive, near the location of Abalone Bay Vacation Home is another harbor seal observation point.

 These are educational preserves.
-Their use is in accord with Department of Fish and Game regulations.
+Their use is in accord with the Department of Fish and Game regulations.
 Please avoid disturbing or taking of marine life in these preserves.

-It is very rare for harbor seals to choose a haul out site so close to humans, making the rookeries at Sea Ranch a rare natural treasure, indeed.
+It is very rare for harbor seals to choose a haul out so close to humans, making the rookeries at Sea Ranch a rare natural treasure, indeed.